Linaro/website/_themes/kernel-and-toolchain.md

 icon: /assets/images/content/Kernel_White.svg
 icon_dark: /assets/images/content/Black_Kernel.svg
 description: >
-    Fundamentals are the technologies that are essential to maintaining the health of software.
-We want to facilitate the access to maintainers, support regression testing, improve compiler technology and increase the security across the Arm ecosystem
+    Kernel and toolchain technologies are essential to maintaining the health of software.
+We facilitate the access to maintainers, support regression testing, improve compiler technology and increase security across the Arm ecosystem.
 jumbotron:
     class: theme_banner
     title: Kernel & Toolchain
     description: >
-        Fundamentals are the technologies that are essential to maintaining the health of software.
-We want to facilitate the access to maintainers, support regression testing, improve compiler technology and increase the security across the Arm ecosystem
+        Kernel and toolchain technologies are essential to maintaining the health of software.
+We facilitate the access to maintainers, support regression testing, improve compiler technology and increase security across the Arm ecosystem.
     image: /assets/images/content/Kernel_Toolchain_Security.png
     buttons:
       - title: How can Linaro help?